 If you’re from the UK, you have certainly heard of the North Coast 500 by now.
 Known alternatively as the Scottish Route 66, this heavenly drive has quickly become the face of Scottish road trips.
 But for those of you unfamiliar with the famed NC500 route, or simply looking for a more exact description, we are here to help!
 We’re going to run you through the entire North Coast 500 road trip, from start to finish.
-This will naturally include your North Coast 500 motorhome accommodation as well as things to do on the way.
+This will naturally include your NC500 motorhome hire as well as things to do on the way.
 So before you pack your bags and organise your campervan hire in Scotland and let's find out your NC 500 route and itinerary.

 Before your Trip